-New brochures come to the center every year.
+New brochures flow into the center daily, and the annual view books come in every year.

-The colleges have to print the the current year’s requirements, scholarships, tuition, and application deadlines.
+When colleges print the current year’s requirements, scholarships, tuition, and application deadlines, they send the info out to the high schools.

-Printing every year is a chance for colleges to ride the cutting edge of design and incorporate the newest creative trends.
-It’s an opportunity to appeal very specifically to that year’s college-bound teen with current references and imagery.
+Printing this brochure every year is a chance for colleges to use cutting-edge design and the newest creative trends.
+It’s an opportunity to appeal very specifically to that year’s college-bound teen with THAT YEAR’S references and imagery.

 Except they don’t.